andreraica/StarWarsSupply/README.md

 4) Input MGLT in console and wait (example 1000000)

 #### >>> Docker Hub Image
+1) Make sure that your Docker is running
+2) Open your prompt and execute this code bellow:
 ```sh
 docker run -a stdin -a stdout -i -t andreraica/starwarssupplycalculator
 ```
+3) Input MGLT in console and wait (example 1000000)

 ##### *How this image was built / published
 File dockerfile was created inside Console Application folder